rahuldkjain/3d-model-hub/README.md

 ## 🤝 Contributing

-Currently, this project is primarily developed by [YOUR_NAME_OR_GITHUB_USERNAME].
+Currently, this project is primarily developed by [rahuldkjain](https://github.com/rahuldkjain).
 As the project matures, contribution guidelines will be established.
 In the meantime, feel free to open issues for bugs or feature requests!

 ## 📜 License

 This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details.
-(You'll need to create a `LICENSE.md` file with the MIT license text if you choose MIT).

 ---

-_This README was drafted with the assistance of an AI pair programmer._